SaturDJang/warp/README.md

 Get docker for your OS. https://www.docker.com/products/overview

-After installation, open terminal and type.
+After installation, open terminal and type to check docker was installed successfully or not.

 ```shell
 $ docker-compose --version
 docker-compose version: 1.9.0, build 2585387
 ```

-If you saw that. then both of docker and docker-compose is installed completely.
+If you can see results above, then both of docker and docker-compose is installed completely.

-#### 2. Install nodejs (npm) and gulp
+#### 2. Install Node.js (npm) and gulp

-Get nodejs for your OS. https://nodejs.org/en/download/
+Get Node.js for your OS. https://nodejs.org/en/download/

-##### OSX
+##### macOS

 Just install by package.